You’ll find some detailed information about the event here, including our plan for gender balance and cancellation and refunds policy.

 We want everyone to be comfortable, with a seat at a table.
-If you book and pay in advance, we will make sure that you have a seat, even if you arrive late.
+You book and pay in advance, and we will make sure that you have a seat, even if you arrive late.
 If you just turn up, we will turn you away if we are full.

 So, if you help us by pre-booking, that would be great for everyone.

 Oh crap, I can't come and I've paid.
 What is your refund policy?

 If you cancel prior to 25 September, we will refund the full amount less $10 handling; this will be by bank transfer.
 After that, no refunds, sorry.
 Hey, it's cheap as chips, and we will have already spent the money.
 Unless we are full, and can re-fill your spot — and we'll try!